jambonz/jambonz-db-helpers/README.md

 - [lookupAuthHook](#lookupAuthHook) - retrieves the http authentication callback for a given sip realm/domain
 - [lookupSipGatewayBySignalingAddress](#lookupSipGatewayBySignalingAddress) - retrieves the sip gateway associated with a given ipv4 dot-decimal address and sip port
+- [performLcr](#performLcr) - given a called number returns a preference-ordered list of carriers to use to complete the call

 #### lookupAuthHook
 `lookupAuthHook(sip_realm) returns Promise`